It’s taken a well-coordinated army, but researchers and reef managers are finally toppling the crown.

 The Great Barrier Reef is currently in the midst of its fourth major COTS outbreak since the 1960s.

 This current outbreak has been underway since 2010.
-Researchers, working with the Great Barrier Reef Marine Park Authority, have been testing their new management strategy on more than 160 priority reefs across the Great Barrier Reef.
-Professional COTS divers (including Indigenous and youth trainees) and control vessel operators have culled more than 700,000 starfish.
+Researchers, working with the Great Barrier Reef Marine Park Authority, the Reef and Rainforest Research Centre, and a wide range of other research, government and industry collaborators have been testing their new Integrated Pest Management strategy on more than 160 priority reefs across the Great Barrier Reef.
+Almost 150 people are employed in the Program.
+This includes managers to professional COTS divers (including Indigenous and youth trainees) and control vessel operators.
+The team has culled more than a million starfish.

 The new process means the team can adapt quickly based on up-to-date information.
 It also considers research on the starfish’s biology and reef ecology.